SATHlSH/ALZHEIMER-S-DISEASE-STAGE-PREDICTION/README.md

 - Add multi-image upload and batch predictions
 - Deploy using Heroku / Render / AWS
 - Add user login and history tracking

+ # License
+This project is licensed under the MIT License – see the LICENSE file for details.